mxagar/learning_to_learn_coursera/README.md

 - Analogies and metaphores provide powerful techniques for learning.
 - We should learn a little bit every day and relax for maximum effectiveness.
 - Similarly, it is helpful to wander/alternate from focused to diffuse modes and back.
 Dali and Edison used to leverage that: Dali used to sit on a chair with a key in his hand and wait to falling asleep; in that moment, the key used to drop and he used to wake up, so he would focus on the thoughts that appeared in a diffuse sleepy mode.
+- **Advise: if we are stuck trying to solve/understand something, activate the difuse mode (go for a walk, have a shower, sleep, etc.); the probability of succeeding increases!**

 ### 1.1 What Is Learning?